Mynshawe History, Family Crest & Coats of Arms

-Anglo-Saxon name Mynshawe comes from when the family resided in the parish of Minshull, which was located five miles from Nantwich in the county of Cheshire.
-The surname Mynshawe belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+The Anglo-Saxon name Mynshawe comes from when the family resided in the parish of Minshull, which was located five miles from Nantwich in the county of Cheshire.
+This parish dates back to the Domesday Book of 1086 where it was known as Maneshale.

 Early Origins of the Mynshawe family